wdporter/acim/text/2-the-separation-and-the-atonement/ii-the-atonement-as-defence/index.md

 #### substituted

-6.&emsp;It is possible to reach a state in which you bring your mind under my guidance without conscious effort, but bringing your mind under my guidance without conscious effort implies a willingness that you have not developed as yet.
+6. It is possible to reach a state in which you bring your mind under my guidance without conscious effort, but bringing your mind under my guidance without conscious effort implies a willingness that you have not developed as yet.
 ²The Holy Spirit cannot ask more than you are willing to do.
 3The strength to do comes from your undivided decision.
 ⁴There is no strain in doing God’s Will as soon as you recognise that God’s Will is also your own will.